4 Models

 [1] 0.3951316 0.4451506

 The margin of error, which is another term for two times the standard error, is about 2.5%.
 This is less than the value of 3.5% given in the pdf.
 The reason for the difference involves all the technical adjustments which YouGov needs to make to their estimate.
-We ignore those problems and so our value is too small.
+We ignore those problems and so our value is probably too small.

 The data generating mechanism, or DGM, is a mathematical formula which mimics the process by which the data comes to us.
 The DGM for sampling scenarios with only two possible values is called Bernoulli, usually denoted as: